jayin92/EtherBokeh/README.md

 # EtherBokeh

 ## introduce
-I use python 3 and bokeh made this small scripts.
+Use python 3 and bokeh in this small scripts.

-**WARNING if you are not the miner of www.tweth.tw, you cant use this.**
+**WARNING if you are not a miner of www.tweth.tw, you can't use this tool.**

 ## HOW TO USE IT
 1. download this repo